5 September 2017

 Novel Approach Improves Poultry Welfare by Reducing Stress on Chickens

-Milton Keynes, UK, September 5, 2017 – MSD Animal Health (known as Merck Animal Health within the United States and Canada) today announced the launch of EXZOLT® (fluralaner), the first systemic treatment for poultry red mite infestations – a novel approach that virtually eliminates poultry red mites in production houses of any size or type, including free range.
+Milton Keynes, UK, September 5, 2017 – MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.) today announced the launch of EXZOLT® (fluralaner), the first systemic treatment for poultry red mite infestations – a novel approach that virtually eliminates poultry red mites in production houses of any size or type, including free range.
 Conveniently administered via drinking water, EXZOLT also improves poultry welfare by reducing stress associated with other forms of treatment, and minimises the exposure of workers and birds to chemical sprays.

 “Poultry red mites are among the most threatening pests in the UK, contributing to increased stress levels, decreased weight gain and diminished egg quality and production in infested birds,” says Wesley Thorne, MSD Animal Health.
 “It is important to effectively treat poultry red mites as infestations not only affect the birds’ welfare, but also result in significant economic losses for poultry producers.”